 Image: AP Photo/Pat Wellenbach

-There are two HoJo's restaurants still hanging on.
+7. There is one HoJo's restaurant still hanging on.

 Just a couple locations made it to the modern day, one in Lake George, New York, in the Adirondacks, and the other in Bangor, Maine.
 The latter, however, pictured in the photo, seems on the brink of closing.
 That being said, the orange roofs are long gone.